theborakompanioni/azure-docs.de-de/articles/storsimple/storsimple-manager-service-administration.md

 <properties
-   pageTitle="StorSimple Manager-Dienstverwaltung | Microsoft Azure"
-   description="Erfahren Sie, wie Sie Ihr StorSimple-Gerät mithilfe des StorSimple Manager-Diensts im klassischen Azure-Portal verwalten." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="StorSimple Manager service administration | Microsoft Azure" description="Learn how to manage your StorSimple device by using the StorSimple Manager service in the Azure classic portal." services="storsimple" documentationCenter="" authors="alkohli"